particle-php/Validator/docs/extending.md

 ```

 As you can see, it returns a different implementation of the Chain object, and that's where
-you can add the the rules to the Chain.
+you can add the rules to the Chain.
 Luckily, also overwriting the chain object itself is
 rather simple:

 ```php